witja46/tagify/README.md

 After you have changed something and you want it to be commited to upstream make a pull request!
 How to do that is explained in the linked video above :)

 **IMPORTANT:** `git pull` does not work in forked repositories.
-If you want to update your fork / submodule execute:
+If you want to update your fork / submodule follow these instructions that use the `app/backend` submodule as an example:
 ```
+# Go to the backend submodule
+$ cd app/backend

 # Add the remote, call it "upstream":
-$ git remote add upstream https://github.com/whoever/whatever.git
+$ git remote add upstream git@github.com:Luis-Hebendanz/tagify-backend.git

 # Make sure that you're on your master branch:
 $ git checkout master